 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
 Consider the Product Disclosure Statement before making a decision about this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.

-AAMI Roadside Assist is an optional extra only available in conjunction with AAMI comprehensive car insurance.
+AAMI Roadside Assist is an Optional Cover only available in conjunction with AAMI Comprehensive Car Insurance.
 Terms and conditions for coverage apply.
 Before buying this insurance issued by AAI Limited trading as AAMI read the PDS.
 Go to aami.com.au for a copy.